 By fall 2011 there was a university-wide hiring freeze and those faculty who left were not replaced.
 The geology department was in a better position than most because the faculty had hired 4 professors over the past 6 years.
 Further budget cuts will take effect early in 2012 with unknown consequences.

-Soon after the workshop the university formed an advisory council to address campus reorganization [.
-The council solicited proposals for reorganization from the campus at large, and the geology faculty submitted a proposal to combine geology, geography, environmental studies into a combined administrative unit that would coordinate university-wide efforts related to the environment.
+Soon after the workshop the university formed an advisory council to address campus reorganization.
+The council solicited proposals for reorganization from the campus at large, and the geology faculty submitted a proposal to combine geology, geography, and environmental studies into a combined administrative unit that would coordinate university-wide efforts related to the environment.
 Based on the proposals they received, the council developed 3 possible restructuring plans, of which the faculty selected one.
-As a result, the college of and environmental studies was dissolved.
+As a result, the college of geography and environmental studies was dissolved.
 While both include science components, neither is considered a science department.
 Geography recently joined the College of Science and the environmental program is now housed in a separate college.
 There has been some resistance to the geology department’s proposal to create a School of Earth and the Environment, primarily among the nonscientists in the affected programs.
 While Freymore said that their proposed school is not currently a possibility, it may become so at a later date.
 There is precedent for such a school within the university.

 Dr. Freymore reported that the department’s proposal to the university’s advisory council grew directly out of the traveling workshop and would probably not have been written otherwise.
 The department achieved their goal of self-definition at the workshop, which contributed to the process: